Areej-DS/OnlineRetail-project/README.md

 # Online Retail Dataset

 ## Overview
-The dataset provides valuable insights into customer purchasing behavior and inventory management.
+This project involves Market analyzin,The dataset provides valuable insights into customer purchasing behavior and inventory management.

 ## Dataset Description
 The dataset contains the following columns: